 Find new ways to stay entertained.

-For some, camping without fire is less a matter of practical fixes and more a question of fun.
+For some, camping without a fire is less a matter of practical fixes and more a question of fun.
 Where will you retire after an exhausting day, talk about tomorrow’s plans over dinner, and maybe even whip out a guitar for a chorus of campfire songs?

 Downtime looks different without a fire blazing at the heart of camp, but different doesn’t have to mean worse.
 Come prepared with easy-to-carry, play-anywhere entertainment like Bananagrams, backpack bocce ball, cribbage, travel chess or checkers, and party games like Apples to Apples and Cards Against Humanity.